lyteword/chspurgeon-tod/volume-4/psalm-91.md

 **Verse 1.**

-1\.The secret dwelling place.
+1\.
+The secret dwelling place.
 There is the dweller in the dark world, in the favoured land, in the holy city, in the outer court; but the holy of holies is the "secret place"—communion, acceptance, etc.

-2\.The protecting shadow—security, peace, etc.; like hamlets of olden time clustered beneath castle walls. *Charles A. Davis.*
+2\.
+The protecting shadow—security, peace, etc.; like hamlets of olden time clustered beneath castle walls. *Charles A. Davis.*

 **Verse 1.**

 1\. *The person.* One who is in intimate, personal, secret, abiding communion with God, dwelling near the mercyseat, within the veil.

-2\.The Privilege.
+2\.
+The Privilege.
 He is the guest of God, protected, refreshed, and comforted by him, and that to all eternity.

 **Verses 1-2.** Four names of God.

-1\.We commune with him reverently, for he is the Most High.
+1\.
+We commune with him reverently, for he is the Most High.

-2\.We rest in him as the Almighty.
+2\.
+We rest in him as the Almighty.

-3\.We rejoice in him as Jehovah or Lord.
+3\.
+We rejoice in him as Jehovah or Lord.

-4\.We trust him as EL, the mighty God.
+4\.
+We trust him as EL, the mighty God.

 **Verse 2.**

-1\.Observe the nouns applied to God—refuge from trouble, fortress in trouble, God at all times.
+1\.
+Observe the nouns applied to God—refuge from trouble, fortress in trouble, God at all times.

-2\.Observe the pronouns applied by man— *"I"* will say, " *my* refuge, my fortress, "etc. *G. R.*
+2\.
+Observe the pronouns applied by man— *"I"* will say, " *my* refuge, my fortress, "etc. *G. R.*

 **Verse 2.** The power, excellence, fruit, reasonableness, and open avowal of personal faith.